-In Vitro Fertilization and Donor Egg IVF treatments can result in the creation of more embryos than you may wish to have transferred.
+In Vitro Fertilization, Soft-IVF®, and Donor Egg IVF treatments can result in the creation of more embryos than you may wish to have transferred.
 It is typically possible to freeze (vitrify, cryopreserve) these "extra" embryos and store them in liquid nitrogen.
 The stored embryos can be thawed and transferred into the uterus at a later date.

-The complexity and cost of Vitrified Embryo Transfer treatment is less than if you were to repeat a full In Vitro Fertilization or Donor Egg IVF treatment.
+The complexity and cost of Cryopreserved Embryo Transfer treatment is less than if you were to repeat a full In Vitro Fertilization, Soft-IVF, or Donor Egg IVF treatment.